cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

     fingerprint_key: 2038-01-20
   ```

 These two fields are mutually exclusive.
-By default the task name is used as a fingerprint value.
+By default, the task name is used as a fingerprint value.

 After the last `script` instruction for the task succeeds, Cirrus CI will calculate checksum of the cached folder (note that it's unrelated to `fingerprint_script` or `fingerprint_key` fields) and re-upload the cache if it finds any changes.
 To avoid a time-costly re-upload, remove volatile files from the cache (for example, in the last `script` instruction of a task).